Choosing an Online Program

 • If it is an out-of-state institution, does it have the proper approvals to serve students in my state?

-San Jose State University has approval to serve students in all states with the following exceptions: Alabama, Arkansas, Georgia, Minnesota, US Virgin Islands.
-We are in the process of obtaining authorization in these states.
-See information about State Authorization
+San Jose State University has approval to serve students in almost all states and U.S. territories.
+See details about State Authorization.

 • Who is the typical online student at this institution and does that sound like me?
 How flexible are the instructors with adult or non-traditional (such as adult, working full-time, or active-duty military) students?